The highest rated series on the now nonexistent Fox Reality Channel took six months to a year for Cindy Margolis to recover.

 With 24 men all under one roof, there was no television sets or phones to call anyone outside the house.
 They also had to shower outside.

-While Margolis was searching for love during this stage of her life she requested no contestants to be under 30 to avoid the “cougar” image.
-However, the network decided to cast nearly half the contestants under 30, as contestants ranged from ages 18-71.
+While Margolis was searching for love, she requested no contestants under 30 years old.
+This was to avoid the “cougar” image.
+The network decided to cast nearly half the contestants under 30.
+Contestants ranged from ages 18-71.

 With the entire crew all men, Margolis was the only woman on set for eight weeks.
 There was also another kicker which made Margolis realize this was not reality at all.
 She was told who to choose and who to eliminate at the end of each episode.